Common Name(s): Sassafras, common sassafras

 Common Uses: Utility lumber, fence posts, boatbuilding, and furniture.

-Sassafras oil can be extracted from root bark or fruit of the tree; these same roots were traditionally used in the making of root beer, and the familiar scent is prevalent in the leaves and wood.
+Comments: Sassafras oil can be extracted from the root bark or fruit of the tree.
+These same roots were traditionally used in the making of root beer, and the familiar scent is prevalent in the leaves and wood.

-Scans/Pictures: A special thanks to Mike Leigher for providing the wood sample of this wood species.
+A special thanks to Mike Leigher for providing a wood sample of this wood species.